Holly Jean: Ending Fossil Fuels: Why Not Zero Is Not Enough

-ECOLOGY: We need such voices as Holly Jean Buck, who criticizes wishful thinking – precisely to help promote a hopeful, serious and long-lasting climate fight, beyond all easy optimism.
+ECOLOGY: We need such voices as Holly Jean Buck, who criticizes wishful thinking – precisely to help bring forward a hopeful, serious and long-lasting climate fight, beyond all easy optimism.

 ECOLOGY: Penguins' newly launched green series presents old and new books that change the way we think and talk about the living earth.
 You are in the age of mass extinction, but the philosopher Martin Heidegger brings us here on the trail of what we need.